jasoncodes/jasoncodes.com/_posts/rails-3-nested-resource-slugs.markdown

 ## A small problem [problem]

 Unfortunately this does not work quite to plan.
-If you run the specs you'll see the member actions on the parent resource are not working.
+If you run the specs, you'll see the member actions on the parent resource are not working.
 Viewing the output of `rake routes` confirms why:

 {% highlight text %}
 account_project GET    /:account_id/:id(.:format)      {:action=>"show", :controller=>"projects"}
    edit_account GET    /:id/edit(.:format)             {:action=>"edit", :controller=>"accounts"}
 {% endhighlight %}

 The nested show route is outputted first and catches all member actions on the parent.
-If you take a look at `resources` in  [`action_dispatch/routing/mapper.rb`](https://github.com/rails/rails/blob/v3.0.5/actionpack/lib/action_dispatch/routing/mapper.rb#L1003), you'll see that the child block is yielded before any of the resources own routes are outputted.
+If you take a look the implementation of `resources` in  [`action_dispatch/routing/mapper.rb`](https://github.com/rails/rails/blob/v3.0.5/actionpack/lib/action_dispatch/routing/mapper.rb#L1003), you'll see that the child block is `yield`ed before any of the resources own routes are outputted.

 ## An easy solution [solution]